-Discretionary grants are made from our Unrestricted funds.
+Since the Foundation opened, donors have given unrestricted gifts and established field of interest funds to support local needs through the community grant cycles.
 These funds allow us to respond to emerging needs in our community, as they are not restricted to a specific cause.

 Who chooses the grant recipients?
-A grant committee comprised of CFA board members and community volunteers reviews and evaluates the grant applications and meets to determine how to allocate the available discretionary funding for that grant cycle.
+A grant committee comprised of CFA board members and community volunteers reviews and evaluates the grant applications and meets to determine how to allocate the available funding for that grant cycle.

 Bonus!
-We also send the list of grant applicants to all of our Donor-Advised fundholders, giving them the option of making a gift from their fund to support any of the grant applicant projects.
+We also send the list of grant applicants to all of our donor-advised fundholders, giving them the option of making a gift from their fund to support any of the grant applicant projects.

-With that segue, let's talk Donor-Advised funds.
+With that segue, let's talk donor-advised funds.
 Donors establish this type of fund, because it gives them the flexibility to use revenue from their fund to support the causes they care about throughout the year.